ebi-uniprot/uniprot-manual/help/automatic_annotation.md

 -   [ARBA](https://www.uniprot.org/arba)

 We also use a suite of [Sequence Analysis Methods (SAM)](https://www.uniprot.org/help/sam) to enrich the unreviewed TrEMBL records in the UniProt Knowledgebase with extra sequence-specific information.
 Predictions of sequence features such as Signal, Transmembrane and Coil regions are generated using software from external providers.

+Since release 2022_04, we have also added a new prediction model provided by Google called [ProtNLM](https://www.uniprot.org/help/ProtNLM).
+You can find all the information about this method in [here](https://www.uniprot.org/help/ProtNLM).